How Many Candles Are on a Menorah?

 Learn the history behind menorah candles and more fascinating facts about this Hanukkah symbol

 Lighting the menorah candles is one of the most common Hanukkah traditions.
-Even if you don’t know much about the Jewish religion—maybe you’re even asking “What is Hanukkah?”—you probably recognize the candelabras that appear in windows every winter when Hanukkah starts, often with candles in blue and white, the Hanukkah colors.
+Even if you don’t know much about the Jewish religion, you probably recognize the candelabras that appear in windows every winter when Hanukkah starts, often with candles in the Hanukkah colors, blue and white.
+But how many candles are on a menorah and what do the menorah candles mean?
+More than you may know.

 What do the menorah candles mean?